-Ignition, the exhibition, opens at Hastings Contemporary, to showcase art works made during the 2021 residency in the gallery and works from the archive by neurodiverse artists and makers from Project Art Works.
+Ignition, the exhibition, is now open at Hastings Contemporary.
+The exhibition showcases art works made during the 2021 residency in the gallery and works from the archive by neurodiverse artists and makers from Project Art Works.

 Project Art Works temporarily took over part of Hastings Contemporary for a collaborative residency to recover and reconnect as the winter ended and spring began.
 This collaboration marked the emergence from isolation to a more hopeful and safe environment within the gallery space.

-The opening in October of Project Art Works collective exhibition will coincide with opening of The Turner Prize Exhibition show at The Herbert Gallery in Coventry as part of The UK City of Culture 2021.
+The opening of the exhibition coincides with The Turner Prize Exhibition show at The Herbert Gallery in Coventry as part of The UK City of Culture 2021.
 The eventual winner, of which Project Art Works is a nominee, will be announced on 1stDecember 2021.
-The awards will be broadcast via a live screening at Hastings Contemporary Gallery, with gallery tours of the exhibition being led by our celebrated Robot and interactive workshops and events will be announced in the coming weeks.

 Says Director of Hastings Contemporary Liz Gilmore